Understanding Canopy Growth's Unusual Options Activity | Benzinga

 Understanding Canopy Growth's Unusual Options Activity

-Canopy Gwth (NASDAQ:CGC) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $21.3 following the option alert.
+Shares of Canopy Growth (NASDAQ:CGC) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $19.73.

 - Sentiment: BULLISH